jupyter-book/mystmd/docs/creating-pdf-documents.md

 description: Export to over 400 journal templates from a MyST Markdown file, which uses LaTeX and can create print-ready, multi-column, professional PDF documents.
 ---

-You can render your MyST documents as print-ready scientific papers, by converting to $\LaTeX$ and redering to over 400 journal templates already available.
+You can render your MyST documents as print-ready scientific papers, by converting to $\LaTeX$ and render to over 400 journal templates already available.
 Alternatively, you can also render your documents as Beamer presentations or as [Microsoft Word](./creating-word-documents.md) to share with other collaborators.

 ```{figure} ./images/pdf-exports.png
 :name: fig-export-to-pdf